andrew-draper/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 > * How key material is associated with the Attesting Environment
 > * How the Attesting Environment is identified in Evidence

+### Transforming SPDM Evidence to a format usable for matching

+***Evidence Binding For SPDM*** describes the process by which evidence in a SPDM MEASUREMENTS response is converted to Evidence suitable for matching using the rules below.
+The converted evidence is held in evidence triples which have a similar format to reference-triples (their semantics is described below).

-### Transforming Evidence to a format usable for matching
+### Transforming DICE Evidence to a format usable for matching

+DICE Evidence appears in certificates in the TcbInfo or MultiTcbInfo extension.
+Each TcbInfo, and each entry in the MultiTcbInfo, is converted to an evidence triple using the rules below.

-> TODO: Insert DICE/SPDM specific stuff here
+>>> TODO: Insert DICE/SPDM specific stuff here

+If there are multiple evidence triples with the same environment map then ...

 ### The Accepted Claims Set

-At the end of the Evidence collection process the
+At the end of the Evidence collection process evidence has been converted into a format suitable for appraisal.
+Verifiers are not required to use this as their internal state, but for the purposes of this document a sample verifier is discussed which uses this format.

+The Internal structure is based on

 ## Evidence appraisal

 In the Evidence Appraisal phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used to convert the received Evidence from its raw form into a more usable form.
 This phase may be repeated multiple times .
 The outcome of the appraisal process is summarised in an Attestation Result.

->>>>>> Start unedited parts
+>>> Start need to review

 The Attestation Result provides a set of trust metrics associated with the appraised Evidence together with any information that can be derived by the Verifier about the Attester via supply chain endorsements.
 The Relying Party application uses the content of the Attestation Result to make its own policy decisions.